JordanBell/Uni_CompilerConstruction_Part1/README.md

 ### Batch
 Entering `bash test.sh` will run all tests and print out the results. `bash test.sh -verbose` will perform the tests and print out a parsed expression structure for the successful files.

-Entering `bash test_x86.sh` will run tests and print out the results of a select few compatible files.
+Entering `bash test_x86.sh` will run tests and print out the results of a select few compatible files. *Important:* Some examples are designed to fail to show the limits of the x86 code generation.
+These cases will have errors, not values, printed for their tests.

 ### Individual files
 All \*.txt test files are found within the `test_cases` directory.
-To run the program on a particular test file, for example test\_cases/small0.txt, enter the command: `src/Parser.native test\_cases/small0.txt`.
+To run the program on a particular test file, for example test\_cases/small0.txt, enter the command: `src/Parser.native test_cases/small0.txt`.
 Use the optional `-verbose` argument to the see the parsed expression structure.
+Use the `-o` argument for optimisations. (see the optimisations section below for more info)

+`src/CodeGenerator_x86.native test_cases/small0.txt test_cases/small0.s` will generate an x86 assembly file (second argument) for a given code txt file (first argument).

-## optimisation
+## Optimisation
 * Activate optimisation with the -o option.
 * The -oc option also evaluates with optimisations, but prints out optimisation statistics.
 If -verbose is set, this also prints out both optimised and non-optimised expression trees.
 * Optimisation is applied 10 times in total